 I’m so glad I finally found the courage to let it all out!

 I’m now working as a full-time writer.
 I write for this blog as well as for the companies I’m hired to create content for.
-I haven’t reached my goal of becoming a published book author… yet!
-But I’m closer today than I ever was before because I stepped out of my fears and insecurities.
+How did I do it?

 I first got clear on my vision, did my research to find out what I needed to do to reach my goals, and surrendered those plans to God as I learn to trust Him along the way.